zolex/vom/docs/README.md

 <!-- tocstop -->

 ## Recommended Workflow
 When starting a new project or refactoring an existing one, you should always design your models first.
-For example If it's a REST API reading the state from Solr or Soap utilizing API-Platform, the design of your models will directly reflect it's OpenAPI specification.
-If it's a commandline tool like a queue-consumer that is sending data to a third party API, your models should reflect the input format of that API etc.
+For example If it's an API-Platform REST API, the design of your models will directly reflect it's OpenAPI specification.
+If you have the need to receive an arbitary data format in your existing application, the models should already be in place.
+This is a great starting point vor the Versatile Object Mapper.
-The models can be anything, so if you receive data from somewhere and need to write data to a database, the models can also be Doctrine Entities.
+The models can be anything, so if you receive data from somewhere and need to write it to a database, the models can also be Doctrine Entities.
+See the example [API-Platform with Doctrine](../examples/api-platform-doctrine).

-1. **The first step always is to design your models.** At this point you should not have implemented any business logic.
-Just the plain models.
+1. **The first step always is to design your models.** _At this point you should not implement any business logic.
+Just the plain models._
-2. **Now it makes sense to add the VOM attributes to your models.** This way you avoid changing the mapping attributes as your models evolve.
+2. **Now it makes sense to add the VOM attributes to your models.** _This way you avoid changing the mapping attributes as your models evolve._
-3. **Finally, implement your business logic.** With well-designed models, automatically fed by VOM, implementing your business logic will be a piece of cake.
+3. **Finally, implement your business logic.** _With well-designed models, automatically fed by VOM, implementing your business logic will be a piece of cake._

 ## The Object Mapper

 In symfony framework you can simply use dependency injection to gain access to the preconfigured object mapper service.
-Also see the [symfony example](../examples/symfony-framework)
+Also see the [Symfony example](../examples/symfony-framework).
+The recommended way to use it is by type-hinting Symfony's `SerializerInterface` or `VersatileObjectMapper`.
+_(The latter decorates the Symfony serializer, which then delegates the calls to the VOM normalizers.)_

 ```php
 use Zolex\VOM\Serializer\VersatileObjectMapper;